beanbaginc/virtualenv-multiver/README.rst

 you're doing development and testing across a range of Python versions, and you don't want to have to juggle your active environment for every version.

+It also comes with a handy tool called ``pydo``, which can run a Python/Pip command across a range of Python versions.

 .. _virtualenv: https://virtualenv.pypa.io/en/latest/